suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Verify the expected outputs
 Verify all conditional loops in the code to check the complete functionality of the application Verify the line by line coding and cover 100% testing

-8. What is black box testing?
+## 8. What is black box testing?
 What are the different black box testing techniques?
-Black box testing is the software testing method which is used to test the software without knowing the internal structure of code or program.
+**Ans** Black box testing is the software testing method which is used to test the software without knowing the internal structure of code or program.
 This testing is usually done to check the functionality of an application.
 The different black box testing techniques are

 Equivalence Partitioning
 Boundary value analysis
 Cause-effect graphing

-9. What is the difference between static and dynamic testing?
+## 9. What is the difference between static and dynamic testing?
-Static testing: During Static testing method, the code is not executed, and it is performed using the software documentation.
+**Ans** Static testing: During Static testing method, the code is not executed, and it is performed using the software documentation.

 Dynamic testing: To perform this testing the code is required to be in an executable form.

-10. What are verification and validation?
+## 10. What are verification and validation?
-Verification is a process of evaluating software at the development phase.
+**Ans** Verification is a process of evaluating software at the development phase.
 It helps you to decide whether the product of a given application satisfies the specified requirements.
 Validation is the process of evaluating software at the after the development process and to check whether it meets the customer requirements.

-11. What are the different test levels?
+## 11. What are the different test levels?
-There are four test levels
+**Ans** There are four test levels

 Unit/component/program/module testing
 Integration testing
 System testing
 Acceptance testing

-12. What is Integration testing?
+## 12. What is Integration testing?
-Integration testing is a level of software testing process, where individual units of an application are combined and tested.
+**Ans** Integration testing is a level of software testing process, where individual units of an application are combined and tested.
 It is usually performed after unit and functional testing.

-13. What Test Plans consists of?
+## 13. What Test Plans consists of?
-Test design, scope, test strategies, approach are various details that Test plan document consists of.
+**Ans** Test design, scope, test strategies, approach are various details that Test plan document consists of.

 Test case identifier
 Scope